Mert1745/coding-kata/README.md

  - Database sharding might be necessary if total size is big enough
  - Caching service should be applied for fast response.
 The most viewed products should be cached
  - If the web-site is being used on different countries, geo-based caching and server management should be considered.
+ - Microservice architecture can be considered if the scope is going to be big enough
  - An admin portal should exist for product management (adding/subtracting new products, changing price/offers)
  - User login
  - Pagination should be implemented